kkoomen/qbr/README.md

 # Qbr

-A rubik's cube solver written in python 3 using OpenCV via your webcam.
+A webcam-based 3x3x3 rubik's cube solver written in Python 3 and OpenCV.

 ### Solve mode